samfisherirl/Auto-Update.ahk-AHK-v2-easily-update-ahk-apps-remotely/README.md

 - Version data is stored for future use

  keep in mind this works but may have an error or two upon various use cases and if reported, I will fix asap.
+ !Important for now, releases must be in the zip's main directory.
+I dont have a function to handle zips with the main app in a folder.

 Try, Catch need to be implemented as a code feature (I dont self-referentially update for you so make sure to check the github  for updates ;)